mfaisalkhatri/restful-ecommerce/readme.md

 ### Expected Response

-Data filtered accordingly to the query parameter supplied in request should be returned in the response as follows:
+Data filtered according to the query parameter supplied in request should be returned in the response as follows:

 **Status Code : 200**

 **Body**